julenmendieta/SparseDataModelling/README.md

 ## Running the Notebooks:
 ### Using Singularity containers
-In case is needed, the Singularity container recipes for TADdyn and TADbit are available in the "containers" folder.
+Some user might want to skip the instalation process, specially in HPCs not directly accessible to the public internet.
+For those cases, the Singularity container recipes for TADdyn and TADbit are available in the "containers" folder.
 The actual containers can be downloaded from:
 https://www.dropbox.com/sh/uz7iikid2w9wv0d/AADPVGm4dMIiv2OtROEFakEJa?dl=0

 To open the Notebooks you can use the following commands with each of them: